-In light of my surroundings, I confess that I was relieved to see a Klingon in that hallway, where everyone else was dressed like a cross between a pedophile and Slipknot fan.
-And you know you’re in dire straits when the middle-aged man dressed as a Klingon seems like a welcomed bridge back to reality.
+In light of my surroundings, I confess that I was relieved to see a Klingon in that hallway, and you know you’re in dire straits when the middle-aged man dressed as a Klingon seems like a welcomed bridge back to reality.

 Before the door shut, a pawed hand disdainfully flung my cat ear headband at my feet.